 All teammates fly into Bishkek on or before day one of the expedition and will make their way to the local hotel by 1100 on the 25th August to meet the Secret Compass leader.
 Departing from Bishkek around midday, the expedition officially begins with a six-hour drive to Tamga Village on the southern shore of Lake Issyk-Kul where the team will sit down for an introductory briefing over dinner.

 Setting off from Tamga, the team will transfer by Soviet 6WD trucks through the Barskoon pass to basecamp – home for the next eight days.
-Day one of the trekking phase will be used to acclimatise, recce the area on exploratory treks and practice a few essential winter mountaineering techniques before the real ascents begin.
+Day one of the trekking phase will be used to acclimatise, recce the area and practice a few essential winter mountaineering techniques before the real ascents begin.
 With your basecamp tent set up for the week and cooks preparing local cuisine, energy levels should be high, ready to explore the range and identify potential peaks.
 The very nature of mountaineering expeditions dictates that a summit is never guaranteed, but the Secret Compass leader will consider weather conditions and team potential to ensure the team maximise their chance of claiming a first summit in the region.
 Don’t forget to bring a camera for those all-important summit shots!

 With the peak(s) officially bagged (weather and conditions permitting) you’ll travel back to Tamga village for a relaxing day exploring the local area and swimming in the magnificent Lake Issyk-Kul.
 The following morning you will say goodbye to the basecamp crew and transfer back Bishkek for a final celebratory dinner.
 All teammates are then free to organise onward travel from Bishkek from the morning on the 7th September (including flights leaving in the early morning on this date).